Developer-Butters/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-sys-botbase.md

 The response time is how long it takes to round-trip from your computer to sys-botbase and back.
 It will always be longer than a ping due to overhead within sys-botbase and/or Atmosphere.

-High reponse time used to be a huge problem with sys-botbase 2.4.
+High response time used to be a huge problem with sys-botbase 2.4.
 But starting from sys-botbase 3.0, it is less of an issue since it can buffer commands to retain timing precision.

 ### "Last Ack: xxx seconds ago"